arvindag/Misc-Docs/GoLang.md

 *assignment* to those variables.
 A short variable declaration must declare at least one new variable.
 ###### 2.3.2.
 Pointers
 A variable is a piece of storage containing a value.
 A *pointer* is the address of a variable.
-Pointers are comparable; two pointers are equal iff they point to the same variable or they are both nil. it is perfectly safe for a function to return the address of a local variable.
+Pointers are comparable; two pointers are equal iff they point to the same variable or they are both nil.
+It is perfectly safe for a function to return the address of a local variable.
 ```go
 v := 1
 p := &v